nobl/ioBroker.senec/README.md

   ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-- Web measurements: Measurement history (today, yesterday, 7 days, monthly, yearly, AllTime) and autarky can now be polled from mein-senec.de.
+- Web measurements: Measurement history (today, yesterday, monthly, yearly, AllTime) and autarky can now be polled from mein-senec.de.
 Data appears under `_meinsenec.Measurements` and `_meinsenec.Autarky`.
 Enable in adapter settings with "Poll measurement history".
-Optional 5-minute detail data for today/yesterday (creates ~3,500 additional states).
+Optional 5-minute detail data with time-based keys for today/yesterday (creates ~3,500 additional states).
 - Web request queue: All mein-senec.de requests now use an AdaptiveRequestQueue for rate-limiting.
 Configurable concurrency and min request interval in adapter settings.
-- API request interval: Minimum time between API requests is now configurable (previously hardcoded at 400ms).
+- API/Web request interval: Minimum time between requests is now configurable for both API and web connectors (API previously hardcoded at 400ms).
+- User-Agent settings moved from SENEC App API tab to SENEC Account tab — now applies to all connectors.
 - Queue diagnostics cleanup: Diagnostics states for both API and web queues are now automatically cleaned up when debug states are disabled.

 ### 2.8.3 (2026-07-12)